Accountancy M.Acc.

 Although the GMAT (or the GRE equivalent) is not required, students with lower overall GPAs and/or students who graduated from foreign universities may submit their GMAT scores to enhance their academic credentials.

-Students graduating from the University of Vermont, St. Michael's College, or an accredited U.S. institution with a major or concentration in accounting, finance, business analytics, or marketing should consult the M.Acc.
-Program webpage for additional specific information.
+Students graduating from the University of Vermont or St. Michael's College with a major or concentration in accounting, finance, or economics should consult the M.Acc.
+Director for additional admissions opportunities.

 Prerequisite Courses include: